People who work in Denmark are entitled to take sick leave and it’s important to take care of yourself when you become ill.

 You don’t have to divulge the nature of your illness, but your company has the right to ask you for a ‘Fit for Work’ certificate or mulighedserkæring.
 This applies to both short-term and long-term illnesses.

-You and your employer fill out one part, and your doctor also has a part in the completion of the certificate.
-The overall point is to evaluate how the illness has impacted your ability to perform your job duties.
+You and your employer fill out one part, and your doctor fills out another.
+The aim is to evaluate how the illness has impacted your ability to perform your job duties.

 READ ALSO: Can you take sick leave in Denmark if your child is ill?